ibm-cloud-docs/enterprise-account-architecture/workload-account.md

    Connecting the shared infrastructure VPC to the central transit gateway requires a process where both the centralized operations team and the BU operations team coordinate to connect the VPC.

    - Hyper Protect Crypto Services and other centralized services

      Authorizing the connection across accounts requires a process where both the centralized operations team and the BU operations team coordinate to create a service-to-service authorization for the consuming applications.

+- Hosting multiple applications on Kubernetes

+   Red Hat OpenShift and Kubernetes are designed for efficient hosting of multiple applications.
+However, it is best practice to leverage Kubernetes names spaces for application isolation and istio for application network ingress and egress controls.
+The cluster configuration to support an application must be automated, and that automation owned by the shared infrastructure hosting project.
+However, application owners can provide information to tailor the automation to there needs.
+Note that application owners should not have permission to modify the configuration of the shared infrastructure directly.